Travel from Tbilisi to Tehran via Armenia. Explore the best of Caucasus and Iran.

 Day 10: Tabriz [B,L,D]

 Our next stop will be the Iron Age Museum situated under the several sediments and geological strata from the floor of the existing mosque.
 Among the 38 graves of Iron Age, mummies of two couples and their belongings were found and those have been kept at the Azerbaijan Museum.
-Then we will visit Arg-e-Ali Shah a huge brick edifice, a landmark and it is remnants of a big unfinished 14th century mausoleum and a 19th century military compound at the city center of Tabriz.
+Then we will visit Arg-e-Ali Shah a huge brick edifice, a landmark and it is remnants of a big unfinished XIV Century mausoleum and a XIX Century military compound at the city center of Tabriz.
 Our last stop will be El Goli Safavid site and park with a beautifully renovated old building surrounded by a large pool.
 Dinner and overnight in Tabriz.

 Day 11: Tabriz – Zanjan [B,L,D]